The Definitive Guide to Google Business Profile Optimization

 • Health & Safety (added during COVID-19)

 Depending on your primary and additional categories very specific attributes will be exclusively available within your Business Profile.
-For example, COVID-19 Testing Sites have unique attributes under Offerings and Planning, including:
+For example, certain categories that Google thinks might be COVID-19 Testing Sites can have unique attributes under Offerings and Planning*.
+For example:

 • Appointment required for Covid Test